Mostofa-Abedin/Hackathon-FuelApp/README.md

 ## Intro

-AReact-based web application that helps users locate petrol stations within a customizable radius.
+A React-based web application that helps users locate petrol stations within a customizable radius.
 It uses geolocation and map integration to provide a seamless and user-friendly experience.

 ## Features